uthircloudnative/azure-notes/README.md

    - Compare to VM's AZ Containers are light weight in nature where it can be provisoned and scaled quickly.
    - Conatiners are great choice when we want to run different types of OS specific apps in sinlge host.
    - AZ containers are example of PaaS offering.

+### Azure Functions (Run code on demand Event driven - Serverless)

+  - Azure Functions are serverless option to run our code on demand.
+  - Where developer no need to worry about underlying infrastructure and its availability.
+Only give the code which neeeds to be executed based on event AZ will take care of infra needed to run it.
+  - With Azure Function we can achieve Scalability, Performance and Pay as you use model.
+  - Azure Functions are great choice when we want to run a specific code on need basis and it needs to be completed in short span of time.

+### Azure App Service (An offering to build and run different type of Apps without worry about infra - PaaS)

+  - Azure App service enables us to develop and host web apps, API apps, backgroundJobs, mobile apps without worry about the infrastructure in which it runs.
+  - As Azure Apps will provide set of tools to enable hosting these apps it makes easy to up and running an app or API.
+  - As a developer we don't need to provision infra and need to take care load balance configuration of the apps or deployment and scalability of the apps.
+All these concerns are handled through Azure App service.
+  - All these feature will let developers only focus on building business apps and remaing cocerns will be taken care by Azure.
+  - It can suppirt multiple languages like Java, Python, .NET, Ruby etc.

+ Type of Azure App Services

+    - Web Apps -> It supports hosting of Web apps using languages like Java, Python, .NET, Ruby etc. in Windows or Linux OS.

+    - API Apps -> It support development and hosting or REST APIs using language of our choice.
+We can get full Swagger support.
+                  These API's can be pacakged and publised in Azure market place and can be accessed in any HTTP supported clients.

+    - WbJobs -> WebJobs can be used to run a backend jobs in any popular language of choice.
+Using this we can schedule or trigger these Jobs.

+    - Mobile Apps -> This is used to build and deploy iOS or Android Apps.

+ ### Advantage of Azuer Apps

+   - Deployment and management are integrated into the platform.
+   - Endpoints can be secured.
+   - Sites can be scaled quickly to handle high traffic.
+   - Build-in load balancing and traffic manager provide high availability.